alexing/beehero-ml-pipeline/README.md

 Instead of having only 1 instance of `clustering_inference`, we could have multiple.
 For the purposes of illustrating, let's imagine 5 instances. <br/>

 As soon as 20 (100 `feature_creation` / 5 `clustering_inference`) DAGs are done, we would launch the first `clustering_inference` pipeline using the data from those first 20 `feature_creation` ones. <br/>
-Then the second batch of 20 is done, and we have 40 `feature_creation` pipelines finished.
+Then the second batch of 20 is done, and we'll have 40 `feature_creation` pipelines finished.
 We then launch the second `clustering_inference` process with those 40.

 The third process is launched with 60, the fourth with 80 and the fifth with 100.
 As soon as each of these is finished, results will be reported.
-This way we would get partial results faster.
+This way we would get results faster, albeit partial.
 Although we wouldn't get the complete idea until the end, this may prove enough until everything is eventually processed.
 This solution is also highly customizable.

+**Thanks!** I'm available for any question, follow up or doubt you might have regarding the installation or the design.